Munkei/BugEye/README.md

 A few things to note about the `TEST` macro:

 *   The macro can only be used *once for each subject class*, but that should not be a problem.

 *   It is wise to keep the test code within curly braces.
-This results in the funny-looking `})` syntax.
+This results in the funny-looking `})` syntax, but without them your code probably won't compile.

 *   `twt` does *not* provide any assertion functions or the like.
 You can use `assert()`, but you might want to use something that produces some kind of output, even for successful tests.

 *   Within the block, the `this` keyword is a pointer to an object of a class that is a subclass of the subject class.
 The nature of that class, such as its name, is of little interest to the test author.
 What is interesting is that protected members (and of course public ones) are available for testing.

-* Private members of the subject class are not accessible, but many say that if you need to unit test private members, then you should consider restructuring your code.
+*   Private members of the subject class are *not* accessible.
+See below for more information.

 ### Compiling and Running ###